We do get lots of calls from customers trying to decide which digital track set to buy. Here are the questions we ask you and info we always cover:

 (One other difference between Carrera and SCX is that Carrera digital cars have a 'switch' on the bottom of their cars, so you can race analog also.
 With SCX, you do not have this option.
 However, for most people, they will race either digital or analog, not both.
 With Scalextric you can actually take their digital cars and race them on non-digital track.)

 Ninco NDigital Track Sets are the only sets where you can race up to 8 digital cars at one time.
-It is a great set, and it comes with a pit lane feature as well.
-But their cars are more expensive.
 As mentioned above, you can chip other brands of analog cars, but Ninco says in their literature that they designed their chips for Ninco cars.
 However, like Carrera and Scalextric, lots of slot car guys are out there chipping different brands to Ninco Digital.
 (Ninco has a smaller selection of Ninco N Digital slot cars than either Carrera or SCX.
 The track is a rougher service track, and is a favorite in Europe where Rally racing is a major sport.
 You can see from our track set page, that we haven't done any custom layouts for NDigital.
 Simple reason, is that we haven't had customers ask us to.

 Track differences: The big one here is that SCX digital track has a 3rd line that runs through it, dedicated to the accessories.
 This makes their track more expensive, but honestly, we have never heard of anyone who has experienced power drop off issues, or 'dead' spots in SCX digital tracks.
-If we hear someone wants a really large complicated layout, we normally start talking about SCX digital first to see if this will suit them, as we feel very comfortable, that they will be happy with the performance of their cars and accessories.
 Carrera, Scalextric, Ninco all use analog track as the basis for their systems, then you add the digital track sections as needed for passing etc..
 Expansion with these systems is easier on the budget.

 Here is a link to our Digital Slot Car Track Set Catalog.
 You'll see we have them divided by general size and that we have many custom designed ones already completed.
 Just click on the 'More Info' link on any set you are interested in and you will see everything that comes in that track set 'combo'.